RohanDevang/PKL-Toolkit/README.md

-# PKL-Toolkit
+# Non-PKL-Toolkit
-Simple UI for Checking the Quality of Kabaddi Data.
+Simple UI for Checking the Data Quality of Kabaddi Data.